Source Code Data Augmentation for Deep Learning: A Survey: Strategies and Techniques

 \subsection{Optimization}

 In certain scenarios such as enhancing robustness and minimizing computational cost, optimally selecting specific augmented example candidates is crucial.
-We introduce three types of strategies: probabilistic, model-based, and rule-based selection.
+We denote such goal-oriented candidate selections in DA as \textit{optimization}.
+Subsequently, we introduce three types of strategies: probabilistic, model-based, and rule-based selection.
 Probabilistic selection is defined as the optimization via sampling from a probability distribution, while model-based selection is guided by the model to select the most proper examples.
-Regarding rule-based selection, it is an optimization strategy where specific predetermined rules or heuristics are used to select the most suitable examples.
+In terms of rule-based selection, it is an optimization strategy where specific predetermined rules or heuristics are used to select the most suitable examples.